 You probably should stick around the house, you know, since the oven is on and all, but other than that you can do whatever your heart desires.
 And make sure to stir this every so often!

-Things to note about this Stuffed Pepper Casserole recipe:
+About this Stuffed Pepper Casserole recipe

 - Make sure to buy long-grain rice.
 The short grain will take longer to cook.
 My neighbor makes a version of this with orzo so you could try that if you wanted!